teresa-chow/42-ft_printf/README.md

 # 42-ft_printf
 ![42 School: Rank 1](https://img.shields.io/badge/42%20School-Rank%201-%2315bbbb)

-_Recoding of C function printf(), developed during Common Core curriculum at 42._
+_Recoding of printf: in C language, printf is used to write formatted output to the standard output stream, stdout.
+This project was developed during the Common Core curriculum at 42, introducing the concept of variadic functions._
 ___